Course Information

 # Öğrenme Kazanımı

-2 To know vertebrate animal taxa and their systematics
+2 Explain vertebrate taxa and their systematic relationships.

-8 To know endangered vertebrate animals and to be able to propose new conservation strategies
+8 Identify endangered vertebrate species and propose conservation strategies.

 Lesson Plan (Weekly Topics)